Choose which security groups to use (Windows SharePoint Services)

 Use the Microsoft Office SharePoint Designer remote procedure call (RPC); in other words, they cannot open sites for editing in Office SharePoint Designer.
 They can also not use DAV (the Web Folders protocol in Windows); in other words, they cannot view the site in My Network Places.

 Upload or edit documents in document libraries, including wiki libraries.

-To create more secure sites, lists, or libraries, do not enable anonymous access.
+Important: To create more secure sites, lists, or libraries, do not enable anonymous access.
 Enabling anonymous access allows users to contribute to lists, discussions, and surveys, possibly using up server disk space and other resources.
 Further, it allows anonymous users to discover site information, including user e-mail addresses and any content posted to lists, and libraries, and discussions.

 You can also set permission policies for the anonymous user for different zones (Internet, Extranet, Intranet, Other) if you have the same Web application serving content in those different zones.
 The policies are described in the following list:

 None No policy.
 This is the default option.
 No additional permission restrictions or additions are applied to site anonymous users.

 Read Anonymous users can read content, unless the site administrator turns off anonymous access.

 Deny Write Anonymous users cannot write content, even if the site administrator specifically attempts to grant the anonymous user account that permission.